 • Create a community of practitioners that contribute to our understanding about teaching and learning

-The face-to-face meeting of Transitions Scholars is the From Science Education Research to Publication Institute, a four-day training session held in the summer at the headquarters of the American Society for Microbiology in Washington, DC.
-The institute has its own unique set of goals:
+The face-to-face meeting of Transitions Scholars is the From Science Education Research to Publication Institute, a three-day training session held in the summer just before the ASM Conference for Undergraduate Educators (location varies).
+The face-to-face meeting has its own unique set of goals:

 • Identify the developmental stage of scholarship of teaching and learning work (e.g., preliminary vs. complete) and, if still in development, determine additional steps required for publication